 MODE $09 reports the following vehicle information requests if the system supports it.
-Prior to 2005 OBD II systems were not required to support this MODE, yet many did.
-Starting in 2005, all systems were required to support the reporting of the Vehicle Identification Number (VIN), Calibration Identification (CAL ID), and Calibration Verification Number (CVN).
+Before 2005, OBD II systems were not required to support this MODE, yet many did.
+Starting in 2005, all systems were required to report the Vehicle Identification Number (VIN), Calibration Identification (CAL ID), and Calibration Verification Number (CVN).

-In 2008, CAN "C" equipped systems added one more thing to the MODE, it is called In-Use Performance Monitor Tracking (IUPMT).
+In 2008, CAN "C" equipped systems added one more thing to the MODE: In-Use Monitor Performance Tracking (IUPMT).

-This section about OBD II Vehicle Information and will cover:
+This section about OBD II Vehicle Information will cover the following:

 The Vehicle Identification Number (VIN) is a unique, 17-digit, alphanumeric number assigned by the manufacturer to every vehicle built.
 The VIN is commonly used for ownership and registration to identify every vehicle uniquely.
 As such, the VIN is also used during an I/M inspection to determine the exact vehicle being tested.
 Current Inspection & Maintenance (I/M) programs require the inspector to enter the VIN at the time of inspection by manually typing it in or, in some cases, using a bar code reader to “scan” it in.
 However, errors can and do occur when the VIN is manually entered.